 What is the Link Between Stress and Anxiety?

 Stress and anxiety are not entirely different conditions.
-In many ways, anxiety may be considered long term stress, and long term stress may be a component of an anxiety disorder.
-Their similarities and relationships are some of the reasons that those that experience any one for a long period of time often experience the other for much longer.
+In many ways, anxiety may be considered long-term stress, and long-term stress may be a component of an anxiety disorder.
+Their similarities and relationships are some of the reasons that those that experience any one for an extended period often experience the other for much longer.

 It's not clear why anxiety and stress seem to contribute to each other, but there are several proposed possibilities.
 These include:

-- Poor Coping Response – Both anxiety and stress are often related to a problems with life coping.
-While generally coping issues come first (followed by stress/anxiety), dealing with these issues for an extended period of time can damage your ability to cope even further – opening up the door for the other to occur.
+- Poor Coping Response Both anxiety and stress are often related to problems with life coping.
+While generally coping issues come first (followed by stress/anxiety), dealing with these issues for an extended period can damage your ability to cope even further – opening up the door for the other to occur.

-- Hormone/Neurotransmitter Misfiring – Another probable cause of both conditions has to do with damage to the mind and body when you deal with any one condition for an extensive period of time.
-Many people believe that your body starts to fire the wrong amounts of neurotransmitters (brain chemicals), adrenaline, and cortisol, because it becomes harder for your body to regulate.
+- Hormone/Neurotransmitter Misfiring Another probable cause of both conditions has to do with damage to the mind and body when you deal with any one condition for an extensive period.
+Many people believe that your body starts to fire the wrong amounts of neurotransmitters (brain chemicals), adrenaline, and cortisol because it becomes harder for your body to regulate.

 Contributing Factors to Chronic Stress

-Remember, any type of chronic stress can eventually develop into anxiety, and there are multiple issues that lead to chronic stress.
-Stress also may not have a clear cause – some people simply feel like something is wrong, or they have lost their coping ability for smaller life stresses.
-While chronic stress can generally be attributed to something in your life (work, home), it should be noted that if you experience stress for a long enough time, you may find you have a hard time shaking it even when/if your life gets better.
+Remember, any chronic stress can eventually develop into anxiety, and there are multiple issues that lead to chronic stress.
+Stress also may not have an apparent cause – some people simply feel like something is wrong, or they have lost their coping ability for smaller life stresses.
+While chronic stress can be attributed to something in your life (work, home), it should be noted that if you experience stress for a long enough time, you may find you have a hard time shaking it even when/if your life gets better.

 There are often external and internal factors to chronic stress.
 They include:

 It's crucial to remember that chronic stress is not just mental.
-A lack of exercise/activity can also be a major contributing factor for the development of stress and anxiety.
-Your body, even without you realizing it, experiences less stress, and in turn this starts to affect your overall stress levels.
+A lack of exercise/activity can also be a significant contributing factor for the development of stress and anxiety.
+Your body, even without you realizing it, experiences less stress, and in turn, this starts to affect your overall stress levels.